 Vajacials are performed on skin that has been previously waxed or shaved.
 The steps involved in a vajacial vary depending on the products you want to use.
 The products you use also determine if you include a vajacial right after a wax service or later.
-I typically recommend having your client wait 10 days.
-Most clients experience irritation 7-10 days after a wax when the hair starts to grow in.
+I typically recommend having your client wait 10 days because clients may begin experiencing irritation 7-10 days after a wax, which is when the hair starts to grow back in.

 Step 1: Cleanse

-This will help cleanse the area of any dirt or oil.
-You can use any cleanser you may like.
-Just like a facial.
+As a first step of the vajacial, you'll want to cleanse the entire area of any dirt and oil.
+You can use any cleanser you may like. it's just like a facial.
 Pick a cleanser suitable for your clients needs.

 Step 2: Steam and Exfoliate